j-yarbrough/j-yarbrough.github.io/src/writing/alt-text-and-social-media.md

 ## Examples

 Below are a few embedded tweets that all have alt text on the images.
-To view the alt text, expand the accordion below the tweet.
+To view the alt text, you can expand the accordion below the tweet.
+To expand or collapse all the accordions, you can use the controls below.

+{% accordiongroup "Alt Text Examples","alt-text-examples","3" %}

 {% ebox "","" %}

 https://twitter.com/quinntx2az/status/1191864360135643137

-{% accordion "section","3", "Alt text for first example" %}
+{% accordion "section","4", "Alt text for first example" %}

 Quinn is on the floor with a half eaten zucchini.
 Looks guilty.